devcare/iron-transitioner/README.md

 If you want to use a layout, you can transition a yielded section simply by calling `{{transitionedYield}}` where you would normally call `{{yield}}`.
 You can still continue to use `{{yield}}` in your layout.

-**NOTE** that due to limitations in IT, you *cannot* use `data` in you layout.
+**NOTE** that due to limitations in IT, you *cannot* use `data` in your layout.
 Hopefully this limitation will be gone with the release of Meteor UI.

 ### How it works